Individuals in Cross-Border Investigations or Proceedings: The US Perspective

 The timeline for extradition to the United States varies depending on the circumstances of the case and the responding state involved.
-On average, it takes more than a year from the time the formal request is made until the individual is surrendered to US authorities.
+Before the covid-19 pandemic, it took, on average, more than a year from the time the formal request was made until the individual was surrendered to US authorities.
+Although many jurisdictions have expanded the use of live video and audio links so that certain extradition proceedings can continue remotely, covid-19 related delays are expected to prolong the extradition process for many defendants until at least the end of 2020 and early 2021.
 While US courts have held that the Speedy Trial Clause of the Sixth Amendment requires that extradition be sought as soon as the individual’s location becomes known, this has no bearing on how long it takes the responding state to surrender the individual according to its laws or due to other considerations.

 Key factors affecting the decision to litigate or waive extradition include: